 "(Mascolol & Fischer, 2005) "As long as there were people asking each other questions, we have had constructivist classrooms.
+Constructivism, the study of learning, is about how we all make sense of our world, and that really hasn’t changed. "(Brooks, 1999) Background.
 Learning Theories: Jerome Bruner On The Scaffolding Of Learning - Learning Theories: Jerome Bruner On The Scaffolding Of Learning by Steve Wheeler, Associate Professor, Plymouth Institute of Education In this post, we explore the work of Jerome Bruner on scaffolding of learning.

 Cognitive constructivism based on the work of educational psychologists like Piaget, who views knowledge as being created through experience.
 Knowledge is not transferred from teacher to student in a ready-made format, but actively built by each learner.
 The internet makes this process much easier than in a non-wired classroom.
 By using hyperlinks, educators can connect to several resources, scaffolding studentsÃ¢â‚¬â„¢ construction of knowledge.
 Social Constructivism.
 Beaumie Kim The University of Georgia Review of Social Constructivism Social Constructivism Vignette Vignette By Roy Jackson, Jessica Karp, Ellen Patrick, Amanda Thrower (2006) Mrs.